Kotlin/anko/doc/SQLITE.md

 `MapRowParser` is more convenient way to parse.
 Each map key is a column name.

-Koan already contains parsers for single-column rows:
+Anko already contains parsers for single-column rows:

 * `ShortParser`
 * `IntParser`